Coney Island Fire Station Pumping Station

-Coney Island Fire Station Pumping Station is a historic pumping station located in Brooklyn, New York, New York.
+The Coney Island Fire Station Pumping Station is a historic pumping station located in Brooklyn, New York City.
 It was built in 1938 in the Moderne style.
-It is a one-story, elliptical shaped building faced in limestone.
+It is a one-story, elliptical-shaped building faced in limestone.
 It sits on a granite base and has projecting porticos and metal doorways.

 It was listed on the National Register of Historic Places in 1981.